sharmabhargav/OneStopToolKit/README.md

 <br />Solution😄: ***python get-pip.py***

 ## Suggestion 🧐 ##
-Remember after cloning the repo from Github, please download all the image file in your D drive to run the code without hitch or glitch or you can change the image directory according to your convenience and also alter the directory in the program code as well.
+Remember after cloning the repo from Github, please download all the image file in your D drive to run the code .
+Later you can change the image directory according to your convenience and also alter the directory in the program code as well.